jalalah/389Rfall18/week/3/writeup/README.md

 From your Twitter alone I was able to find out where you lived, your Instagram account, your Reddit account, your email, and your company website.
 I didn't do anything beyond using google (and other techniques mentioned in my publushed report) to search for this information.

 Now, knowing all this information through the internet isn't necessarily bad.
 Social media was created as an outlet to get to know people and stay connected.
 In fact, most social media accounts give an option to put a location, birthday, personal links (like your website), etc. Yet, knowing that all this information is out there for anyone and everyone to see, you have to be mindful of what you post.
-And maybe even not put as much out there for your own safety.

 The plane ticket that you posted on your Instagram might've seemed like an innocent post, but not everyone will look at that and think 'oh nice, he's going to San Francisco!'.
 Some people can take that information to harm you.
-In my case, that information was used to find which flight record pertained to you (after I broke into your admin page through an empty port and weak password).
+In my case, that information was used to find which flight record pertained to you (after I broke into your admin page through an open port and weak password).

 There are practices to make your social media accounts more secure.
 Some examples are making your account private, only letting people you know follow you, and a strong password.
 For further practices, [Investor.gov](investor.gov), a website dedicated to fight against fruad, has provided a short [article](https://www.investor.gov/protect-your-investments/fraud/how-avoid-fraud/protect-your-social-media-accounts) on how to protect your online accounts.